Outlier-Insensitive Kalman Filtering: Theory and Applications: Analysis and Results

 where $\gscal{p}$ and $\gscal{v}$ denote the position and velocity states, respectively.
 For the experiments that involve generated data, we establish the dynamic \acl{wna} model, followed by a linear \ac{ss} model.
 For the filtering process, we assume both position and velocity measurements are available, thus the observation matrix is the identity matrix and the observation noise covariance matrix is diagonal; i.e.,

 The process noise covariance matrix is :

 where $\gscal{q^2}$ is the process noise variance, set to a constant value of $-10\dB$.

 To evaluate our approach, we consider three scenarios for generating measurements: noisy data without outliers, noisy data with mild outliers, and noisy data with significant outliers.
 The presence of outliers within the measurement vector is modeled with intensities drawn from a Rayleigh distribution with parameter $\sigma{_u^2}$, where we employ two scale parameters $\sigma{_u^2}=\sbrackets{3,30}$, representing low and high outlier intensities, respectively.
 The occurrence of outliers in the dataset is determined using a Bernoulli distribution, $\mathcal{B}(p)$, where we set the probability of an outlier to be $p=0.2$, indicating that roughly $20\%$ of the data points are considered outliers.
-In \figref{fig:synthetic_dateset} we compare our proposed \ac{oikf} based on \ac{nuv}-\ac{em} and based on \ac{nuv}-\ac{am} with the following algorithms: classical \ac{kf}, reweighted algorithm (WRKF) and $\chi^2$-test.
+In \figref{fig:synthetic_dateset} we compare our proposed \ac{oikf} based on \ac{nuv}-\ac{em} and based on \ac{nuv}-\ac{am} with the following algorithms: classical \ac{kf}, reweighted algorithm (WRKF\cite{Ting2007}), $\chi^2$-test~\cite{Lekkas2015, VanWyk2020} and Student's t-distribution \cite{Agamennoni2012}.
+The results are presented in dB units to accentuate the distinctions between the obtained results.
+The unit conversion to dB is as follows:

+This decision was motivated by the fact that, in some cases, the differences can be subtle, making them challenging to notice without the emphasis provided by dB units.

 \figref{fig:MSE noisy} presents the results of evaluating the performance of the \ac{nuv}-\ac{am} algorithm on synthetic data that is clean of outliers, wherein the algorithm achieves the optimal minimal \ac{mse} bound by estimating a significant proportion of $\vgamma^2_t$ values as zero.
-Consequently, the model reverts to the \ac{kf}.
-Meanwhile, the $\chi^2$-test is deviating significantly from the performance of the \ac{kf}.
+Consequently, the model reverts to the \ac{kf}, which is optimal for data without outliers.
+However, the student's t outperforms our method because we optimize its hyperparameter such that it tends toward a normally distributed model (as the \ac{kf}), which is also its drawback because it isn't an adaptive algorithm.
+In contrast, the $\chi^2$-test is deviating significantly from the performance of the \ac{kf}.
 This is due to the necessity of determining its confidence level.
-In cases of low-noise observations, it may incorrectly identify normal samples as outliers, leading to their rejection and rendering the model reliant solely on the prediction step.
+In cases of low-noise observations, it may incorrectly identify normal samples as outliers, leading to their rejection and rendering the model reliant solely on the prediction step. {The relative efficiencies of our \ac{oikf} and the \ac{kf} can be assessed based on the resulting \ac{mse}.
+Notably, as depicted in \figref{fig:MSE noisy}, the average ratio of \ac{mse} values between the \ac{kf} and \ac{oikf}-based \ac{nuv}-\ac{em} yields a relative efficiency of $92\%$, while \ac{oikf}-based \ac{nuv}-\ac{am} results in a relative efficiency of $96\%$.
+This outcome underscores the effectiveness of our algorithms even in the absence of outliers, due to the fact that a Gaussian framework is maintained.}

 When utilizing synthetic data with outliers, as shown in~\figref{fig:MSE noisy with low outliers} and~\figref{fig:MSE noisy with high outliers} with outlier intensities of $3$ and $30$, respectively, the \ac{nuv}-\ac{am} algorithm exhibits superior performance in terms of \ac{mse} as compared to other algorithms, across varying values of observation noise variance $r^2$, and for both high and low outlier intensities.
 Notably, it demonstrates similar performance to the \ac{nuv}-\ac{em} algorithm and even surpasses it for low observation noise without utilizing a second-order moment as in \ac{em}.